mcpland/testing-mcp/README.md

 }
 ```

-## Architecture Overview

-**The MCP server listens to test events over WebSockets and responds with tooling actions.**
+## How It Works

+Testing MCP uses a three-process architecture:

-- Client-side tests call `connect()` to push DOM snapshots, console logs, and metadata when they reach important checkpoints.
+- **Test process** calls `connect()` to send page snapshots, console logs, and metadata to the server
-- The server captures each session, exposes it through MCP tools, and can inject additional code or finalize modified files.
+- **MCP server** manages WebSocket connections, stores session state, and exposes MCP tools via Stdio
+- **AI assistant** calls MCP tools to inspect state and execute code remotely

-- Communication stays resilient to reconnections by tracking a per-session UUID and cleaning callbacks on close.
+Communication stays resilient to reconnections by tracking per-session UUIDs and cleaning up callbacks on close.

 ### Process Interaction Sequence Diagram